Human Resources policy

 Quality of life at work and prevention of psychosocial risks

-In order to reduce psychosocial risks, BRGM implemented a Plan for the Improvement of Working Conditions in 2017-2018.
+In 2017 and 2018, in order to reduce psychosocial risks, BRGM implemented a plan for the Improvement of Working Conditions.
 In particular, this plan has made it possible to:

 - take measures to prevent psychosocial risks,